Differences with Standalone Version

 This section lists the ways in which the Visual Studio versions differ from the standalone versions of Authentic Desktop.

 The entry helpers of Authentic Desktop are available as Tool windows in Visual Studio.
 The following points about them should be noted.
-(For a description of entry helpers and the Authentic Desktop GUI, see the section, Introduction.)
+(For a description of entry helpers and the Authentic Desktop GUI, see the section, GUI and Environment.)

 •You can drag entry helper windows to any position in the development environment.